oroinc/documentation/commerce/dev_guide/extend_and_customize/integration.rst

 How to Create an Integration
 ============================

-Sometimes you need to integrate data from external systems into your application.
-For example, imagine that you have another application where tasks can be created that you want to sync with your Oro application.
-OroPlatform provides means to achieve a seamless integration of third-party systems through the `OroIntegrationBundle`_.
+To integrate data from external systems into your Oro application (e.g. pull and/or push data about tasks, calendar events, or buyers interactions) and/or set up an ongoing synchronization, use the `OroIntegrationBundle`_.

 Basic Implementation and Configuration
 --------------------------------------